miishra/miishra.github.io/personal.md

 ## Personal news
 - Started PostDoc on 4th December, 2023.
 Loving the cozy town of Lyon after a welcome break back home.
 - Defended my PhD. on 19th October, 2023.
-Had pleasure of enoying Paris for 6 years.
+Had pleasure of enjoying Paris for 6 years.
+- Enjoyed Summer@2023 on the shores of Malta and Italy.

 ## Activities
 -